 ¼ teaspoon vanilla extract

-Place the three ingredients in a quart-sized ziptop bag or a small coffee can.
+Place the three ingredients in a quart-sized zip-top bag or a small coffee can.
 Mix and seal the container very well.
 Because the seal may not hold through the mixing process, you may want to tape the seals closed.
 If possible, refrigerate this mixture for a few hours to speed up the freezing process.
-Place the well-sealed ziptop bag in a gallon-sized ziptop bag or the small coffee can inside a large coffee can.
+Place the well-sealed zip-top bag in a gallon-sized zip-top bag or the small coffee can inside a large coffee can.
 Place crushed ice cubes and approximately 1/2 cup rock salt inside the larger containers to surround the smaller bag or can.
 Seal the larger bag or coffee can very well.
 Then shake and roll the containers for 5-10 minutes until the mixture turns into ice cream.
 Carefully open the smaller container making sure that the water and salt freezing ingredients do not come in contact with the ice cream.
 Grab a spoon and enjoy!

-Print the First Day of Preschool or First Day of Kindergarten poster to create a precious photo op to remember today.
+Use the First Day of Preschool poster to create a precious photo op for remembering today.
 Be sure to tag #ABCJesusLovesMe or @ABCJesusLovesMe when you post the image on social media!

 This page may contain affiliate links.
 Please read our disclosure policy.